kiptoorono/Climate-Based-Risk-Assessment-and-Support-System/Docs/README.md

 To run the core climate risk assessment process, follow these steps in order:

 1.  **Data Downloading:** Execute the scripts in the `Data Downloading Scripts/` directory to collect raw climate data.
-2.  **Data Processing:** Run the scripts in the `Data Processing/` directory to clean and preprocess the raw data.
-This step also includes feature engineering.
+2.  **Data Processing:** Run the scripts in the `Data Processing/` directory to clean and preprocess the raw data, preparing it for feature engineering.
+3.  **Feature Engineering:** Execute the scripts in the `Feature Engineering/` directory to engineer features required for the LSTM model and risk assessment.
-3.  **LSTM Forecasting:** Utilize the scripts/models in the `LSTM/` folder to generate climate forecasts based on the processed data.
+4.  **LSTM Forecasting:** Utilize the scripts/models in the `LSTM/` folder to generate climate forecasts based on the engineered data.
-4.  **Risk Assessment:** Run the `risk_assesment.py` script, which uses the processed data and LSTM forecasts to perform the climate risk assessment.
+5.  **Risk Assessment:** Run the `risk_assesment.py` script and the models in `riskassesmentmodel.py`, which use the processed data and LSTM forecasts to perform the climate risk assessment.

 The `Climate risk support/` directory contains a standalone Flask web application that provides a user interface for interacting with the system, including viewing results and potentially running parts of the workflow.
-This application can be run independently after the necessary data has been processed.
+This application can be run independently after the necessary data has been processed and features engineered.

 ## Data Sources